New infinitic.io Website!

 *can be used in a workflow as inline tasks.

-the history of a workflow should not grow indefinitely, so we should avoid having more than a few thousand tasks in a workflow.
+The history of a workflow should not grow indefinitely, so we should avoid having more than a few thousand tasks in a workflow.
 If we need more, we should consider using child workflows to distribute our work.

 For easier versioning of workflows, we recommend that: